-Refrigerant gas vapor moves into a device called a compressor, where it is heated and compressed before being sent to the condenser to be pressurized further into a liquid state.
+The refrigerant gas vapor moves into a device called a compressor, where it is heated and compressed before being sent to the condenser to be pressurized further into a liquid state.
 The liquid then moves to an expansion valve, where it suddenly expands back into gas form, lowering its temperature in a process called flash evaporation.
 It is then sent through the evaporator, where warm air passes over it, being cooled.
 The process thus repeats.

 This cycle results in the slow buildup of liquid condensate which accumulates in a drain pan before emptying outside.
-However, particles, algae, and other contaminates can build up and impede the draining process.
+However, particles, algae, and other contaminants can build up and impede the draining process.
 This causes an overflow of liquid that both damages the A/C unit and likely any building in which it’s installed.

-Float switches can prevent this harmful overflow by activating when the drain pain reaches dangerous levels, sending a signal to deactivate the compressor.
+Vertical float switches can prevent this harmful overflow by activating when the drain pain reaches dangerous levels, sending a signal to deactivate the compressor.